Foreclosure Defense in Jacksonville

 Second Mortgage Issues

-Mediation is your opportunity to come face to face with a decision maker for your Lender and attempt to resolve your foreclosure.
+Mediation is your opportunity to come face to face with a decision-maker for your lender and attempt to resolve your foreclosure.
 We assist in preparing for and attend mediations with our clients in order to work out foreclosure issues as an alternative to in-court litigation.
-Mediation is non-binding unless you and your Lender come to an agreement, and generally nothing discussed, admitted or offered in mediation is admissible in court if no agreement is reached.
+Mediation is non-binding unless you and your lender come to an agreement, and generally nothing discussed, admitted, or offered in mediation is admissible in court if no agreement is reached.

-A short sale is an agreement between you and your Lender to sell the mortgaged property for less than your remaining loan amount, leaving what’s referred to as a “deficiency” (the difference between the sales price of the property and the total owed to your Lender).
-The purchaser of the mortgaged property takes ownership free from your Lender’s interest in the property.
-Short sales are attractive to many homeowners who are looking to surrender a piece of property which is more of a liability than an asset, and they are attractive to many Lenders as they keep the Lender from actually taking ownership of the property.
-For both Lenders and homeowners, short sales are a less expensive alternative to a fully litigated foreclosure action.
+A short sale is an agreement between you and your lender to sell the mortgaged property for less than your remaining loan amount, leaving what’s referred to as a “deficiency” (the difference between the sales price of the property and the total owed to your lender).
+The purchaser of the mortgaged property takes ownership free from your lender’s interest in the property.
+Short sales are attractive to many homeowners who are looking to surrender a piece of property which is more of a liability than an asset, and they are attractive to many lenders as they keep the lender from actually taking ownership of the property.
+For both lenders and homeowners, short sales are a less expensive alternative to a fully litigated foreclosure action.

 Deed in Lieu

-Bankruptcy allows individuals who owe their Lender and other creditors more money than they’re able to pay to either work out a plan to repay the money over time or completely eliminate most of their debt.
+Bankruptcy allows individuals who owe their lender and other creditors more money than they’re able to pay to either work out a plan to repay the money over time or completely eliminate most of their debt.
 Bankruptcy is a powerful tool at your disposal.

-If your home is currently in foreclosure, or headed there, filing bankruptcy will halt any foreclosure proceedings and stop any pending foreclosure sale.
-A Chapter 13 bankruptcy will allow you to pay your normal monthly mortgage payment and catch up on your missed payments over the life of your Chapter 13 Plan.
+If your home is currently in foreclosure, or headed there, filing bankruptcy will halt any foreclosure proceeding and stop any pending foreclosure sale.
+A Chapter 13 bankruptcy will allow you to pay your normal monthly mortgage payment and catch up on your missed payments over the life of your Chapter 13 plan.
 Depending on your situation, in addition to catching up on your mortgage you may be able to eliminate all or most of your unsecured debt through a Chapter 13.
 Additionally, depending on the specific facts of your case, a Chapter 13 bankruptcy may allow you to remove or “strip off” a second mortgage from your home.

-All bankruptcies will very depending on your particular financial circumstances.
+All bankruptcies will vary depending on your particular financial circumstances.
 In addition to representing you in your foreclosure, we will also advise you on your rights under the Bankruptcy Code and what results and relief a bankruptcy discharge could mean for you.